-- Flying-fox population methodology and results on Department of Agriculture, Water and the Environment's website.
+- Flying-fox population methodology and results on the Department of Climate Change, Energy, the Environment and Water's website.

-After the massive influx of flying-foxes in 2016, the Department of Planning, Industry and Environment regularly monitored the camp areas at Batemans Bay up until dispersal activities finished at the end of July 2016.
+After the massive influx of flying-foxes in 2016, the Department of Planning and Environment regularly monitored the camp areas at Batemans Bay up until dispersal activities finished at the end of July 2016.
 Now Council monitors camp areas while flying-foxes are present in the six known camps.

 Monitoring involves Council officers assessing the population, camp footprint, distance to nearby residents, presence of dependent young, and overall health of the flying-foxes.
 We also monitor the community's concerns and offer advice and assistance where we can.

-Council provides regular reports to the Department of Planning, Industry and Environment, which add to the growing body of information that helps us to understand the behaviour and movements of the grey-headed flying-foxes in Australia.
+Council provides regular reports to the Department of Planning and Environment, which add to the growing body of information that helps us to understand the behaviour and movements of the grey-headed flying-foxes in Australia.

-- NSW Department of Planning, Industry and Environment: Living with flying-foxes
+- Department of Planning and Environment: Living with flying-foxes

 - Australian Department of Agriculture, Water and the Environment: Flying-foxes

-- Contact our Natural Resource Officer - flying-foxes if you would like a presentation about flying-foxes.
+- Contact Council if you would like a presentation about flying-foxes.